hyphacoop/handbook/How-we-work/initiatives.md

 ✅ Tasks: GitHub board > [`strategy` label][l-str] and [`opportunities` label][l-opp]

+### Governance
+**Responsibilities:** Responsible for the organization's corporate governance, including records and bylaws.
+**Tasks:** Designing the co-operative's organizational structure to best fulfill the expectations of its key stakeholders, including but not limited to the membership and the board of directors.
+Ensuring that the co-operative maintains accurate and sufficient corporate records, maintains and interprets the bylaws.

+👪 Squad Members: Ben (lead), Dante, Lexa, Udit

+✅ Tasks: GitHub board > [`governance` label][l-gov]

 ### Communications
 **Responsibilities:** Guiding internal and external communications in alignment with its strategic vision.
-**Tasks:** Crafting HYPHA's communication strategy,aligning messaging with the co-operative's core values, leading marketing and branding initiatives and ensuring cohesive internal communications.
+**Tasks:** Crafting Hypha's communication strategy, aligning messaging with the co-operative's core values, leading marketing and branding initiatives and ensuring cohesive internal communications.

-📅 Calls: Triweekly

-👪 Squad Members: Vincent (lead), Rachael (Social Media Steward), Andi, Mauve, Denise
+👪 Squad Members: Vincent (lead), Andi, Mauve

 ✅ Tasks: GitHub board > [`comms` label][l-comms]